 The clinics are open to all interested coaches and athletes who register.
 State-of-the-art coaching and training will be available as well as opportunities for observation and interaction with the coaching staff.
 Coaches and athletes are encouraged to film, ask questions and generally be involved so they can gain maximum benefit from this event.

-Peter Pratt: been coaching track and field for at least 30 years.
+Peter Pratt: Coach Pratt has been coaching track and field for more than 30 years.
 He is a former Bahamian triple jumper, winner of the inaugural CARIFTA Games, NCAA Champion and current Bahamian National team coach.
-Pratt is an IAAF Level V Diploma Elite Coach for Horizontal Jumps and currently coaches Jumper's INC. He has developed countless triple jumpers over the past two decades, including the Mimms twins currently bursting onto the international junior scene and gold and bronze medalists at the recent World Youth Championships.
+Pratt is an IAAF Level V Diploma Elite Coach for Horizontal Jumps and currently coaches Jumper's INC. He has developed countless triple jumpers over the past two decades, including the Mimms twins currently bursting onto the international junior scene and gold and bronze medalists at a recent World Youth Championships.
 In 2001 he began a 3-year stint as National Jumps Coach for Kingdom of Saudi Arabia.
 He has coached athletes that eventually went on to be medalist at every level of the sport.
 He normally represents the Bahamas on occasions at various international events.

 Coach Macka L. Jones is the NSAF’s Project Triple Jump Coordinator.
-He has been coaching track and field for over 14 years and is USATF Level II certified in the sprints, hurdles, jumps, and endurance events.
-He holds a technical coaching certification from the USTFCCCA and has completed the IAAF Level V Jumps certification training at the Olympic Training Center in Chula Vista, CA. A former All Conference Triple Jumper at the University of Texas at El Paso, Jones has dedicated himself to the study and discipline of the jumping events.
-Prior to working with NSAF he was the head coach of a championship track and field and cross country team at El Dorado High School in El Paso, TX.
-He was also the head coach and co-founder of the Texas Heat Track Club, a team that has produced several national champions in triple jump such as Felix Obi (now at Baylor University), Felicienne Axel, and most recently Keandre Bates who represented the US at the 2013 World Youth Championships.
-Currently, Jones is the head coach of the Texas Faces Track Club in Dallas, TX and a volunteer assistant coach at Cedar Hill High School.
+He has been coaching track and field for over 14 years and is IAAF Level V Certified in the Jumps and USATF Level II certified in the sprints, hurdles, jumps, and endurance events.
+He also holds a technical coaching certification from the USTFCCCA.
+A former All Conference Triple Jumper at the University of Texas at El Paso, Jones has dedicated himself to the study and discipline of the jumping events.
+Prior to working with NSAF he was the head coach of a championship track and field and cross country team at El Dorado High School in El Paso, TX and co-founder of the Texas Heat Track Club, a team that has produced several national champions in the long and triple jump such as Felix Obi (now at Baylor University), Felicienne Axel, and most recently Keandre Bates who represented the US at the 2013 World Youth Championships.
+Currently, Jones is the Head Boys Track & Field Coach at Mansfield Timberview in Texas.

 We welcome all NCAA, NAIA and NJCAA College coaches to attend our clinics.